 I am from Tennessee and as much as I’ve tried to shake the southern it won’t leave — my kitchen, my accent, my writing all give me away.
 I love the south, even when it breaks my heart.

 I am a reader, cook, and fiction writer who finally quit the corporate world after giving it a shot for 19 years.
 My writing background and interests include communications and writing for business, fiction, narrative non-fiction, and cooking.

 From 2009 to the present, I have also been a freelance writer, editor, and reviewer, and I have experience in business communications (internal and external, training and learning materials), fiction (short stories, novels, erotica, young adult), non-fiction/creative non-fiction, as well as recipes and cookbooks.
 I have experience in workshop facilitation (professional and academic) as well as event planning.

 I worked from 1997 to 2016 at a large insurance company in positions of progressive responsibility from front line employee to executive.
 From 2010 until I left the company in 2016, I was an Assistant Vice President of disability claims managing 60 employees, myriad customer relationships, and $150 million in risk.
 I led strategic technology and workflow initiatives from design to implementation and was recognized for operational leadership, communication, and talent management.

-I live in Chattanooga, TN, just miles from where I have always lived, in a little blue house with my husband, my son, two dogs, and two cats in a house that is too big.
+I live in Chattanooga, TN, just miles from where I have always lived, in a little blue house with my husband, my son, two dogs, and two cats.
 My daughter lives nearby, as do my sisters, my mother, and the rest of my family.